Semantic Indexes for Machine Learning-based Queries over Unstructured Data: Evaluation

+We additionally compare \sn to approximate selection without statistical guarantees, which uses the proxy scores to answer queries directly.
+We slightly modify the query processing algorithms of \noscope, Tahoma, and probabilistic predicates to directly use proxy scores and use the accuracy metric of F1 score.

-For limit queries, we use the ranking algorithm proposed in \cite{kang2019blazeit}.
-This ranking algorithm will examine data records that are likely to match the predicate of interest in descending order by the proxy score.
+\miniheadit{Limit} For limit queries, we used the ranking algorithm proposed by \citet{kang2019blazeit}.
+This ranking algorithm examines data records that are likely to match the predicate of interest in descending order by the proxy score.
 Proxy scores that have high recall for given number of records will perform better.
-This algorithm will execute the target DNN on all proposed frames until the requested number of records are found.
-As such, we measure the number of target DNN invocations (lower is better).
+As such, we measured the number of target labeler invocations (lower is better).

-\minihead{Methods evaluated} We use the exact setup of \blazeit and \supg for the respective query types where possible.
-These systems train a proxy model at query time using an ad-hoc loss.
-We use the exact proxy models for the video datasets (a ``tiny ResNet'') and FastText embeddings~\cite{bojanowski2017enriching} for the WikiSQL dataset.
+\minihead{Methods evaluated} We used the query processing methods above and use the per-query proxies as used in \citet{kang2019blazeit} (aggregation and limit queries) and \citet{kang2020approximate} (selection queries).
+We use the exact proxy models for the video datasets (a ``tiny ResNet''), logistic regression over FastText embeddings~\cite{bojanowski2017enriching} for the WikiSQL dataset, and a smaller CNN (CNN-10)~\cite{kong2020panns} for the Common Voice dataset.
 FastText embeddings are less expensive than BERT embeddings.

 Throughout, we refer to \sn when using a pre-trained DNN as the embedding DNN as ``\sn-\textsc{PT}'' (pre-trained) and \sn when using a triplet-loss trained embedding DNN as ``\sn-\textsc{T}'' (trained).
 We demonstrate that \sn-\textsc{T} generally outperforms \sn-\textsc{PT}.